ibm-cloud-docs/Cloudant/api/cloudant_query.md

 the default value is `true`.

-If the field is set to `true`, the index requires extra work, including a scan of every document for any arrays, and creating a field to hold the length for each array found.
+If the field is set to `true`, the index requires extra work.
+This work includes a scan of every document for any arrays, and creating a field to hold the length for each array found.

 You might prefer to set the `index_array_lengths` field to `false` if: